 There’s not a “set in stone” schedule every child should be put on for a healthy feeding.
 In fact, trying to manipulate a natural feeding pattern you and your baby have developed is easier said than done.

-However, keep in mind that if you wait longer in between feedings to breastfeed your child, then it can lead to the reduction of milk supply in your breasts.
+However, keep in mind that if you wait longer in between feedings to breastfeed your child, then it can lead to the reduction of milk supply in your breasts and may increase the risk of engorgement.
 This is due to the fact that you’re signaling to your body that you don’t need to replenish your supply as often as before.

 With your baby, you’ll notice that natural patterns and personal routines will begin to emerge as time progresses.
 This is completely normal.
 The best thing to do though is make sure that your personal routine isn’t being compared to another parent.
 Always do what’s best for you and your infant.

 The first days of a newborn’s feeding is super important, but it can also be the most unpredictable!
-To get you through this crazy but crucial time, we’ve put together a few key points to look forward to when feeding your infant for the first few times.
+To get you through this crazy but crucial time, Chatterjee helped us put together a few key points to look forward to when feeding your infant those first times.

-- Since your baby’s super tiny and new to the world, she won’t actually feed very much in the first few days.
+- Since your baby’s super tiny and new to the world, they will spend the first few days of life eating and pooping!

-- Your baby will want to eat as often as every 1 to 3 hours, based generally on when she gets hungry versus being based on a routine
+- Your baby will want to eat as often as every 1 to 3 hours, according to feeding cues.

 And just like that, things change!
 Just when you’ve started getting into the groove of feeding your baby, you’ll start to notice their needs begin to shift.
 At this stage in your baby’s feeding, a routine will begin to take hold.
 It’s important to see how their feeding might be different at this time of their development than before.

-Here are a few things that may seem “new” during this stage:
+Here are a few things that Chatterjee says may seem “new” during this stage:

 - Your baby’s stomach has already begun to grow, so they’ll be wanting more milk.